 The emergency egress window (or "exit window") is designed to allow a secondary means of quick exit if access to the main entrance door is not available.
 All egress windows are distinguishable by red operational handles or levers.
 Depending upon the window type, an egress window may be a large section or an entire window.
 Know how to open and operate the egress window before an emergency occurs:

-- When pulling into your campsite, make sure the ground below the egress window is solid and there is a clear escape path directly outside all egress windows.
-Make sure the egress is not blocked by trees or other obstacles. - Review the locations and operational instructions on the egress window label with all people staying in the RV.
+When pulling into your campsite, make sure the ground below the egress window is solid and there is a clear escape path directly outside all egress windows.
+Make sure the egress is not blocked by trees or other obstacles.